tomvannuenen/corporeal/README.md

 Navigate to the folder Corporeal is located in, and enter `python corporeal.py`.
 For those who don't like command-line manoeuvring: just click the executable (.sh).

 Corporeal expects to be placed in a folder that also contains a data folder.
 It will ask for that folder on startup.
 User should enter a directory name starting from current.
+In main menu, user can add or remove the chosen folder as 'favorite folder'.
+When adding folder as favorite folder, Corporeal will start with that folder as preset.

 Corporeal uses simple command-line commands.
 Answering its questions, it expects either a number (indicated by `INT` in the response line), a string (indicated by `STR`) or a simple yes/no (indicated by `Y/N`).
 Characters are case insensitive.